What is a custom domain name?

 - Student Organization website should use a gtorg.gatech.edu subdomain such as <site name>.gtorg.gatech.edu

-What if I want a *.gatech.edu domain name (considered a vanity URL)?
+What if I want a *.gatech.edu domain name (considered a vanity alias)?

-If you would like to request for a vanity URL (1st level subdomain name of gatech.edu such as mysite.gatech.edu), you will need to get an approval from Georgia Tech Institute Communications before submitting a custom domain name request to us.
+If you would like to request a vanity alias (1st level subdomain name of gatech.edu such as mysite.gatech.edu), you will need to get an approval from Georgia Tech Institute Communications.

 Can I have multiple custom domain names for a site?